-As of March 30, 2009, the sale of the Company's investment in SEN resulted in a gain of approximately \$1.1 million.
-This gain includes net proceeds of \$122.3 million and cumulative foreign translation gain of \$23.5 million, previously recorded in other comprehensive income, reduced by the carrying value of the investment on the date of sale of \$144.6 million.
+The sale of the Company's investment in SEN on March 30, 2009, resulted in a gain of approximately \$1.1 million.
+This gain includes net proceeds of \$122.2 million (after payment of advisor fees and other costs of \$10.6 million) and cumulative foreign translation gain of \$23.5 million, previously recorded in other comprehensive income, reduced by the carrying value of the investment on the date of sale of \$144.6 million.
 The gain from the sale of the Company's investment in SEN is recorded in other income.